 Though you can visit the state at any time of the year and enjoy the calmness and serenity it has to offer you, it is always a good idea to visit during some festivals as you can explore the rich culture and tradition from a closer perspective.

-Onam, Vishu, Pulikali and Thrissur Pooram are few of the festivals during which you can an enhanced Kerala Experience.
+Onam, Vishu, Pulikali and Thrissur Pooram are few of the festivals during which you can have an enhanced Kerala Experience.

 History of Kerala